+By experimentation in PRISM with property (1) we can consider different instantiations of t, to plot how the likelihood changes over time.
+But there is another parameter to consider: the state from which we compute the likelihood.
 (Note, hereafter we use configuration and state interchangeably.)
 In standard model checking, the given state is, by default, the initial state of the system.
 In our case, this would be the all-green configuration (serviceable channels, sites, sectors, etc.).
 However, we are considering a deployed system in which failures have occurred and the interesting cases are the degraded, amber configurations.
-Specifically, once we have reduced-redundancy, we require to quantify the criticality of the situation and take informed decisions - for example, do I need to fix a fault now, or can I wait?
+Specifically, once we have reduced-redundancy, we require to quantify the criticality of the situation and take informed decisions-for example, do I need to fix a fault now, or can I wait?
 And if I can wait, for how long should I wait?

-5.1 Example results
+5.1 Example Results

-For example sector FIR, steady-state analysis results are given in the left-hand column in Tab.
-4, indicating that in the long-run, the sector is serviceable for the majority of time (over 88%).
-We also analysed the historical data for that sector (over one year), to calculate the percentage time spent in a serviceable state, etc., indicated in the right-hand column in Tab.
-4. As can be seen, the two results compare well.
+For example sector FIR, steady-state analysis results are given in the left-hand column in Table 4, indicating that in the long-run, the sector is serviceable for the majority of time (over 88 percent).
+We also analysed the historical data for that sector (over one year), to calculate the percentage time spent in a serviceable state, etc., indicated in the right-hand column in Table 4.
+As can be seen, the two results compare well.
 This is not surprising given the model rates are derived from the same data set.
 For completeness, we give detailed results for the 52 configurations with probability $> 10^{-3}$ in Fig. 5a, noting the log scale for probabilities and use of shades of green to indicate degree of degradation/reduced-redundancy.

 For transient property analysis, recall we require to choose a state (from which to perform the analysis).
 For sector FIR there are 389,017 states, of which one is fully serviceable (WWW), 166,375 are no-service (NNN), and 222,641 are degraded, reduced-redundancy configurations.

-The degraded configurations we examined for the FIR sector, with three sites that we call A, B, and C, are given in Tab.
-5. We refer to Tab.
-1 for the definitions of W, R and N. Observe that both N and R can be the result of many different site configurations4, so we selected SM, SM, E1 and MM, MM, E1 for each occurrence of R and N, respectively.
-We will explain in Sec.
-7 how these eight configurations can be related to all the other possible degraded configurations.
+The degraded configurations we examined for the FIR sector, with three sites that we call A, B, and C, are given in Table 5.
+We refer to Table 1 for the definitions of W, R and N. Observe that both N and R can be the result of many different site configurations, so we selected SM, SM, E1 and MM, MM, E1 for each occurrence of R and N, respectively.
+We will explain in